heypoom/heypoom/README.md

-I'm Poom, a software engineer and community builder from Bangkok, Thailand.
+I'm Poom, a software engineer and indie maker from Bangkok, Thailand.

 I'm enthusiastic about building software, crafting indie products, supporting open-source, learning in public, exploring computer science, and building communities and projects at the inter-disciplinary intersection of technology, creativity, and humanities.
+I'm currently interested in constructionist learning through building simulations, to learn topics such as mathematics, physics and complex system theory.
 Nice to meet you!

 ## A little bit about me